 So what is chutney?
 According to The New Food Lovers Companion (a must have reference book for any food lover), chutney is a spicy condiment that contains fruit, vinegar, sugar and spices with textures ranging from smooth to chunky and from mild to hot in terms of spice.

 As many chutney recipes do, this recipe uses curry powder.
 Like chili powder, curry powder is a blend of spices.
 These aromatic blends range from mild and sweet to pungent and hot.
-I like sweet curry powder from Penzeys, which is not hot.
-It’s a blend of turmeric, coriander, cumin, fenugreek, ginger, nutmeg, fennel, cinnamon, white pepper, cardamom, cloves, black pepper and cayenne pepper.
+I prefer mild curry powder.
+Curry powders are usually a blend of turmeric, coriander, cumin, fenugreek, ginger, nutmeg, fennel, cinnamon, white pepper, cardamom, cloves, black pepper and cayenne pepper.

 Nectarine and Tomato Chutney

-- 1 lb ripe firm nectarines, skinned, flesh cut from the pit and diced small
+- 1 pound ripe firm nectarines skinned, flesh cut from the pit and diced small

 - 2 Roma tomatoes drained of juices, quartered, seeded and diced small

 - 1/4 cup apple cider vinegar